gazay/talks/README.md

-# Talks gem — now your ruby on your mac can talk with you
+# Talks gem — now your ruby can talk with you

+### Now it works only on MacOS X, soon we'll add support for linux and maybe windows through eSpeak or festival

 ### This is beta now

-## It was checked only on MacOS X. I don't know what present on linux or windows

 If you want to HEAR some response from your code, just use this gem.